bobgeorgethe3rd/freesewing/designs/simpleshirtsleeve/README.md

 # @freesewing/simpleshirtsleeve

-Simple shirt sleeves to be used in other designs
+Simple Shirt Sleeve design to be used in other designs